Asilbec/react-vtk.js/python/modelTraining/README.md

 ### Generating COVID-19 Classification Models

-This explains the variety of methods and techniques that were utilized to train models to identify COVID-19 in axial CT scans.
+This explains the variety of methods and techniques that were utilized to train models to identify COVID-19 in axial Chest CT scans.

 ## Dataset
-The dataset used contains 2D axial slices from CT scans of the lungs in patients with and without COVID-19. https://github.com/UCSD-AI4H/COVID-CT
+The dataset used contains 2D axial slices from Chest CT scans in patients with and without COVID-19. https://github.com/UCSD-AI4H/COVID-CT

 ## Preprocessing